-B44.B45.
-The Applicant must retire at least part of the biodiversity credits specified in Table 5Table 5 via the establishment of a Biodiversity Stewardship Site covering an area of 60.83 hectares of land within its land holding adjoining the southern and eastern portions of the site.
+B45.
+The Applicant must retire at least part of the biodiversity credits specified in Table 5 via the establishment of a Biodiversity Stewardship Site covering an area of 60.83 hectares of land within its land holding adjoining the southern and eastern portions of the site.

-Note: To identify the general location of the Biodiversity Stewardship Site, refer to the plan in Appendix 45.
+Note: To identify the general location of the Biodiversity Stewardship Site, refer to the plan in Appendix 5.

-B45.B46.
-The Applicant must make suitable arrangements to provide long-term security and management funding for the Biodiversity Stewardship Site identified in condition B45 B49 in accordance with the Biodiversity Offset Scheme of the BC Act, to the satisfaction of the Planning Secretary and BCS.
+B46.
+The Applicant must make suitable arrangements to provide long-term security and management funding for the Biodiversity Stewardship Site identified in condition B45 in accordance with the Biodiversity Offset Scheme of the BC Act.